dcsobral/sbt-trickle/README.md

 abbreviated format like `git@github.com:user/repo`.
 Authentication can be performed with either user and password, or using public/private keys.

-User can be specified in the full URL, and password passed either in the full URL, which is not recommended, or through the environment variable `TRICKLE_GITHUB_TOKEN`.
-Alternatively, it can be passed by overriding `trickleGitConfig` and either using the `sbttrickle.git.GitConfig (remote, user, password)` helper, or creating and using a `CredentialsProvider`.
+User name and password can be specified in the full URL, though it is not recommended for passwords, or through the environment variables `TRICKLE_USER` and `TRICKLE_PASSWORD`, which are used as fallbacks.
+Alternatively , it can be passed by overriding `trickleGitConfig` and either using the `sbttrickle.git.GitConfig (remote, user, password)` helper, or creating and using a `CredentialsProvider`.